haricharank9/ts-webpack-babel-react/README.md

 ### `npm run build`

-Compiles the Typescript into Javascript and Outputs into 'dist' folder.
+Builds the code ready for production deployment using hashing and necessary optimizations.